zoesuarez/google-clone/README.md

 # google-clone
-Clon de Google realizado con html y css
+Google clone crafted with html and CSS.